 Rollover to an IRA

-You can also defer taxes on your lump-sum distribution by rolling it into a traditional IRA (not a Roth IRA).
+Generally, you can defer taxes on your lump-sum distribution by rolling it into a traditional IRA (not a Roth IRA).
 This may give you more investment options than your employer’s plan, so you can manage it any way you want.
 Depending on your investment choices, market risk may affect your IRA’s value.
 And keep in mind that the IRS doesn’t allow you to keep retirement funds in your account indefinitely.
-At age 72, you must start taking withdrawals called “required minimum distributions” (RMDs), which are based on life expectancy and current age.
-(If you turned 70½ prior to Jan.
-1, 2020, your RMD starting age is 70½.) www.irs.gov
+In your early 70s, you must start taking withdrawals called “required minimum distributions” (RMDs), which are based on life expectancy and current age.
+To find out when you need to start taking RMDs, visit www.irs.gov.

 Annuities can help protect and grow your money, and you can convert the value into regular, guaranteed payments that can last as long as you want.

-You can also rollover all or part of your retirement distribution to an annuity, which is not a taxable event.
+Generally, you can rollover all or part of your retirement distribution to an annuity, which is not a taxable event.
 Annuities can help protect and grow your money, and you can convert the value into regular, guaranteed payments that can last as long as you want.
 Some annuities have a built-in annual payment increase to help you keep pace with inflation.

 Please note that IRAs are tax-deferred whether or not they’re funded with an annuity.
 This means an annuity doesn’t provide any additional tax-deferral benefit.
 However, annuities can offer other features such as death benefits and income payment choices.